 “Do engineers use AutoCAD?” wrap up

-Do you use AutoCAD?
-Do you use any other drafting programs?
+So, what about you?
+Do you use AutoCAD or any other drafting programs?
 What’s your favorite CAD program?

 SUBSCRIBE TO ENGINEER CALCS NEWSLETTER

 Koosha started Engineer Calcs in 2020 to help people better understand the engineering and construction industry, and to discuss various science and engineering-related topics to make people think.
 He has been working in the engineering and tech industry in California for over 15 years now and is a licensed professional electrical engineer, and also has various entrepreneurial pursuits.

 Koosha has an extensive background in the design and specification of electrical systems with areas of expertise including power generation, transmission, distribution, instrumentation and controls, and water distribution and pumping as well as alternative energy (wind, solar, geothermal, and storage).

 Koosha is most interested in engineering innovations, the cosmos, our history and future, sports, and fitness.